GSMUTNSR/book_codes/README.md

 The GSM codes are in the "GSM_code" directory.

-Most files of the GSM codes are commented, in particular the routines in "numlib" and "GSM_dir".
-However, the GSM-CC reaction code is not commented for the moment.
+Most files of the GSM codes are commented, in particular the routines in "numlib", "GSM_dir" and "CC_dir".

 The provided directory "workspace_for_GSM" contains interaction files for special options.
 They were created using the codes of Prof. Morten Hjorth-Jensen (Oslo University, Michigan State University).
 The Github website of Prof. Morten Hjorth-Jensen containing codes producing nuclear interactions can be found at https://github.com/ManyBodyPhysics/CENS .